ggerardino/tictactoe-with-simple-ai/README.md

 # tictactoe with simple ai
-simple implementation of tictactoe with ai that uses minimax algorithm\n gui is to be implemented soon
+simple implementation of tictactoe with ai that uses minimax algorithm and gui to be implemented soon